neelkamath/omni-chat-backend/docs/spec.md

 ## Product Vision

 For people who need to communicate via chat, Omni Chat is a free, open core, federated chat system that can replace every existing chat app.
-Unlike other chat apps, our product has the useful features of every existing chat app, without the annoying ones.
+Unlike other chat apps, our product brings together all the useful features of existing services while leaving out their annoying parts.

 ## Mantra/Slogan